Documentation

 1. open the target workspace

-5. connect the device to the workspace
+5. click the device card to connect it to the workspace

 If pairing has not happened yet, the workspace cannot treat the hardware as available no matter how healthy the device itself is.